AndrePaind/RadaAlertManager03/README.md

-# Rada Alert Manager v03 mafr with Firebase Studio
+# Rada Alert Manager v03 made with Firebase Studio

 This is a NextJS starter in Firebase Studio.